datahub-project/datahub/metadata-ingestion/docs/sources/fivetran/fivetran_pre.md

 ## Current limitations

-Works only for Snowflake destination for now.
+Works only for

+- Snowflake destination
+- Bigquery destination

 ## Snowflake destination Configuration Guide
 1. If your fivetran platform connector destination is snowflake, you need to provide user details and its role with correct privileges in order to fetch metadata.